calum-mcinnes/versioned_dir/something.md

 #
 #   new file:   README.md
 #
-This text provides a record of everything that has changed, that is now going to be recorded.
+This text provides a log  of everything that has changed, that is now going to be recorded.
 In this case, the change is that a new file has been added, called README.md.
 Note that there is space at the top for you to add some text, which will act as a “commit message”.
 This should be a human-readable description of the change, e.g. please type
-Added the file README.md so that we have an initial file to play with in Git
+Added the file README.md so that we have an final  file to play with in Git

 # Please enter the commit message for your changes.
 Lines starting